 An important discussion of why the brain must be considered within its physical, natural, and social environment

 Reknowned for introducing a paradigm shift in the understanding of complex networks

-An award-winning author whose book on evolution is a classic
+An acclaimed scientist and award-winning author, whose book on evolution is a classic

 A major text on the deep relationship between life and planetary environment